 A new game is mostly a novel combination or bundle of existing game elements or "ludemes" : rarely does it embody or incorporate an entirely novel one.
 Any survey of the provenance and evolution of a game therefore amounts to those of a number of existing ludemes and the way in which they first came together in a distinctive combination under its own name.
 I therefore start with a brief description of the game sufficient to establish its constituent ludemes, which I will then examine individually.

 Euchre is a plain-trick game played with a short pack of 32, 28 or 24 cards ranking AKQJ109... except in trumps, of which the highest is the Jack or "Right Bower" and second highest is the other Jack of the same colour, or "Left Bower", followed by AKQ109...
+(Bower rhymes with flower: it comes from the German word for farmer.)
 It is most commonly played by four sitting crosswise in fixed partnerships, but is also playable by other numbers.
 Each player is dealt five cards in batches of two and three, the undealt cards are stacked face down, and the topmost of them is turned to establish a suit of preference.
 A round of bidding establishes who will undertake to accept the turned suit as trump and win at least three of the five tricks played, for the point, and, if possible, all five, for the march.
 If the turned suit is accepted, the dealer can "rob" - that is, take the turn-up in exchange for an unwanted card.
 If no one accepts it, there is another round of bidding to achieve the same aim using the bidder's nominated suit as trump, in which case there is no robbing.
 Tricks are played as at Whist or Bridge.
 (You must follow suit if you can but may otherwise play any card.
 The trick is taken by the highest trump if any are played, otherwise by the highest of the suit led.
 The winner of each trick leads to the next.)

 Euchre was played and so called (though variously spelt) in early 19th-century America, according to reminiscences published in 1844, where "Uker" is the subject of an incident described by Joe Cowell as taking place on a steamboat trip from Louisville to New Orleans in 1829.
 Its first description occurs in an American Hoyle of 1845 and the first book entirely devoted to it in 1850 .